Monday, September 16, 2024

 Terminology :

-VBIOSVideo basic input/output system is the BIOS of a graphics card in a computer.
+VBIOS (Video basic input/output system) is the BIOS of a graphics card in a computer.

-It initializes the graphics card at the computer's boot time.
+VBIOS initializes the graphics card at the computer's boot time.

 Dynamic Kernel Module Support (DKMS) is a program/framework that enables generating Linux kernel modules whose sources generally reside outside the kernel source tree.